rust-lang/book/nostarch/chapter03.md

 Note that the single name `tup` binds to the entire tuple, emphasizing the fact that a tuple is considered a single compound element.
-To get the individual values out of a tuple, we can use pattern matching to destructure a tuple value, like this:
+To get the individual values out of a tuple, you can use pattern matching to destructure a tuple value, like this:

 Filename: src/main.rs